akd-me/cortex/README.md

 A Docker-based application that stores context information locally and exposes a Model Context Protocol (MCP) server for integration with AI development tools like Cursor and Claude Desktop.

-## 🎯 Goal: "Bring Your Own Context"
+## Goal: "Bring Your Own Context"

-Cortex allows you to:
+Cortex provides the following capabilities:
-- Store and manage context information locally in a Docker container
+- Local storage and management of context information in a Docker container
-- Search through your context items with advanced filtering
+- Advanced search functionality with multiple search modes
-- Organize contexts by projects
+- Project-based organization of context items
-- Expose context via MCP server for AI tools
+- MCP server integration for AI development tools
-- Maintain full control over your data with persistent Docker volumes
+- Complete data control with persistent Docker volumes

-## 🏗️ Architecture
+## Architecture

 ```
 cortex/